irichard620/lattice_challenge/README.md

 To run this project, follow these steps:
 1) Create an .env file in api directory that contains the key 'API_KEY' and the value of your TMDB API key
-2) Run the api by going into the directory 'cd api' and then starting the service with 'npm start'
+2) Run the api by going into the directory `cd api`, installing dependencies with `npm install` and then starting the service with `npm start`
-3) Run the client in a separate terminal tab by going into directory 'cd client' and then starting service with 'npm start'
+3) Run the client in a separate terminal tab by going into directory `cd client`, installing dependencies with `npm install` and then starting service with `npm start`
 4) Now, navigate to localhost:3000 to see the front-end of the project

 Overview: